tonogram/todoish/README.md

 ## Why
 - Freemium todo list apps are annoying.
-- Native and offline is better.
+- Native and offline-first is better.
 - Other options do too much.

 ## Features